-Below is a list of tips on how to approach this discussion as delicately and effectively as possible:
+Below is a list of tips to help you navigate this emotionally challenging discussion: